weibotan/third/readme.txt

 gitttt is a version control system.
-Git is free software.
+Git is free softw
-hhhhhh
-hello
+e
+ithe answer is baanaana
+add new words